LittleBigRefresh/Docs/pins.md

 ## Information

 These files contain information and metadata for pins taken from LittleBigPlanet.
-These are stored as standard JSON files.
+These are exported as standard JSON files.

-These fields are meant to be unsigned, however they were dumped using Java which is a language that does not support them.
+These fields are meant to be unsigned, however they were dumped using Java which is a language that does not support unsigned integers.
 Thus, the data is stored as signed.
 So, be careful.

 Huge thanks to [Ennuo](https://github.com/ennuo/) for providing these!